 Recently, many users have reported that when they try to open HEIC images on Windows PC, they fail to do this.
 Some have reported that uploading HEIC images on web failed from Windows PC.
 Sadly, HEIC not uploading is a common problem faced by many users.
 If you are also one of those users who is going through this same issue, then this guide has solutions for you.
 Here, in this post, we will tell you why you fail to upload HEIC photos on Windows system and what you can do to resolve this problem without much trouble.

 After the release of iOS 11 version, iDevices use HEIC photos by default.
 HEIC (High-Efficiency Image Container) is a container to store High-Efficiency Image Format (HEIF) images.
 Amazingly, the file size of the new format is roughly half the file size of the JPEG format.
 While this new file format is remarkably more efficient in terms of storage space, it is not yet widely compatible.
-This means you may encounter with compatibility issues when you want to use your iPhone HEIC images elsewhere.
+This means you may encounter compatibility issues when you want to use your iPhone HEIC images elsewhere.

 That’s why when you try to upload HEIC photos on Windows computer, you fail to do as your Windows system can’t read or recognize this new file format.
 Furthermore, if you try to share the HEIC image on the web from your Windows system, then you may fail to do this.
 It is because almost every sharing sites, such as Twitter, Facebook, etc don’t support the new file format.
 Luckily, if you are using Windows 10 version, then your computer can still read the HEIC image.

 So, what if you have installed Windows version below 10?
 And then, how to deal with HEIC photos on your Windows system?
 And how you can share HEIC image on the web from your Windows system?
-How to upload HEIC on Windows system running below 10 versions?
+How to upload HEIC on the Windows system running below 10 versions?

 Fortunately, there are some possible solutions for “upload HEIC problems” and below, we have mentioned them in detail.